beingashishhh/DataArt-Assignment-by-Ashish/README.md

 ## 📌 Homework 1: Project Setup & First API

+Objective
+Set up a .NET 3-layer architecture and build a basic CRUD API with EF Core and Swagger

 ### What was done
 - Set up a **3-layer architecture**:
   - `MyProject.API` → Controllers, Swagger UI